Declaration of the United Nations Conference on the Human Environment: Non-State actors at the Conference

-The Stockholm Conference was met with protests from a variety of groups such as scientists concerned with population growth, and also the more radical alternative groups that had their own environmental campaigns and agendas.
+The Stockholm Conference was met with protests from a variety of groups such as scientists concerned with population growth, and also more radical alternative groups that had their own environmental campaigns and agendas.
 These protests were not disruptive or violent, but their presence suggested that some non-state participants were not aligned with the mainstream values and processes of the conference itself.
 These protests also set the norm for alternative environmental ideologies and countercultural beliefs that could co-exist with conventional models of development such as the Stockholm Conference.

 Follow up

 The Rio Declaration

-Between June 3 and 14, 1992, the United Nations Conference on Environment and Development (UNCED) met in Rio De Janeiro to reaffirm and build onto the UN Conference on the Human Environment.
+Between 3 and 14 June 1992, the United Nations Conference on Environment and Development (UNCED) met in Rio De Janeiro to reaffirm and build on the UN Conference on the Human Environment.
 Given that the Stockholm Conference had previously set the standard for future international environmental conferences, the Rio Declaration adopted three of the documents drafted in the Stockholm Declaration.
 For example, Principle 21 from the Declaration was modified and adopted into a customary international environmental law in the Rio Declaration (initially known as the Earth Charter).
 The aim of the Rio Declaration, which was a step forward from the Stockholm Declaration, was to create, clarify, and rearticulate principles that states can incorporate into their domestic legislation.
 The goal was that if enough states included the Declaration domestically, it might lead to the Declaration transforming into international law norms.

 Stockholm+50

-From June 2 to 3, 2022, an international environmental meeting will be held again in Stockholm, Sweden.
-Under the theme, "Stockholm+50: a healthy planet for the prosperity of all – our responsibility, our opportunity," this conference will commemorate the first United Nations Conference on the Human Environment, and "celebrate 50 years of global environmental action."
+From 2 to 3 June 2022, an international environmental meeting was planned for Stockholm, Sweden.
+Under the theme, "Stockholm+50: a healthy planet for the prosperity of all – our responsibility, our opportunity," this conference commemorated the first United Nations Conference on the Human Environment, and "celebrate 50 years of global environmental action."